Rock Borehole Shear Test

 - Useful for design of rock slopes or excavations

 - Good for computing the capacity of deep foundations and drilled shafts with rock sockets.

-Rock Borehole Shear Test: While the shear strength of rock can be critical for design of slopes and bearing capacity of deep foundations, it is difficult, if not impossible, to measure in the laboratory.
+While the engineer needs to know the shear strength of rock for design of slopes and bearing capacity of deep foundations, it is difficult, if not impossible, to measure it in the laboratory.
 Rock quality designation (RQD) does not correlate with shear strength.
 As a result of the difficulty of measuring rock strength, engineers have been ultraconservative with their designs.
-Schmertmann and Hayes (1997) show that engineers use a factor of safety often greater than 10 (Figure 1).
+Schmertmann and Hayes (1997) show that engineers use a factor of safety often greater than 10 for design of vertical capacity of deep foundations in rock based on O-cell tests (Figure 1).